 In the model, the materials of the welds and the body of the vessel are assumed to be the same.
 Generally, the welding material must always be of a higher quality than the parent material.
 For the assessment purposes, the weld cross-sections in Figure 4.2b) can be assumed as triangular.

-(a) 3D model of the junction(b) Drawing of the junctionFigure 4.2: Detail of the shell/nozzle junction
+Figure 4.2: Detail of the shell/nozzle junction